-1. write their own letter to the principal at the applicable school, or

-2. obtain a form for that purpose on the Pitt County Schools website under Board Policies and Procedures 10.901-X Opt Out Form or by contacting your school to request a paper copy.
+- a. write their own letter to the principal at the applicable school, or - b. complete the opt out form found on the Pitt County Schools website under Parents & Students > Directory Information or contact your school to request a paper copy.